Nursing Jurisprudence and Ethics for Texas

 By way of example, and not in limitation, the following nursing tasks are ones that are most commonly the type of tasks within the scope of sound professional nursing practice to be considered for delegation, regardless of the setting, provided the delegation is in compliance with TAC Title 22, Part 11, §224.6 (relating to General Criteria for Delegation) and the level of supervision required is determined by the RN in accordance with §224.7 of the same title (relating to Supervision):

-- Vital signs, height, weight, intake and output, capillary blood and urine test for sugar and stool test for occult blood results
+- Vital signs, height, weight, intake and output, capillary blood, and urine test

 - Environmental situations